What is the granny cable for charging an electric car?

-If you’ve got an electric car, you will require a charging cable to charge the battery.
+If you own an electric car, you will need to plug in a charging cable to recharge the battery.
 That much is obvious.

-The vast majority of electric cars will come with at least one charging cable, so make sure they are present if you’re buying a used vehicle.
-A ‘granny cable’ is a colloquial term for the ICCB (In Cable Control Box) cable that should be supplied with the car when new.
+The vast majority of EVs are supplied with at least one charging cable, so make sure they are present if you’re buying a used car.
+A ‘granny cable’ is a colloquial term for the ICCB (In Cable Control Box) cable that should come with the car when new.

 We prefer the former definition, but the principle remains: a ‘granny cable’ is for slow and overnight trickle charging.